 Another major maintenance tip is to always use replacement parts from your machine’s original equipment manufacturer (OEM).
-Non-OEM replacement parts may fit your machine but oftentimes are far less reliable and can create unwanted downtime.
+Non-OEM replacement parts may fit your machine, but often are far less reliable.

-Replacement parts that aren’t factory-fitted might physically fit, but they may not work as well and often cause downtime, according to Aerial Pros.
-Joysticks, for example, can cause issues—they can be the wrong style, that either doesn’t work with your unit, work poorly (operating in one direction but not another) or for a very short period of time.
+Replacement parts that aren’t factory-fitted might physically fit, but they may not work as well and often cause downtime.
+Joysticks, for example, can cause issues—they can be the wrong style, not work with your unit, work poorly (operating in one direction but not another), or only work for a very short period of time.

 Another pro tip for keeping your machines running smoothly (with limited downtime) is to keep track of performance and costs.
-The ability to track trends related to frequency and types of maintenance requirements will save you time and money by allowing for the ability to prepare for events before they happen.
+Tracking trends, especially those related to frequency and types of maintenance requirements, will save you time and money by allowing for the ability to prepare for events before they happen.

 Waiting on parts to arrive and repairs to happen can be major causes of unplanned downtime.
-So, your ability to quickly order and receive OEM parts, as well as the age of units your OEM services, are important factors for your machine’s reliability, according to Aerial Pros.
+Your ability to quickly order and receive OEM parts is an important factor for your machine’s reliability.